 What to pack: Waterproof sunscreenSee More Photos

-13. Imperial Boat House (honourable mention)
+13. Imperial Boat House (see update below)

 Where: Beachfront in Choeng Mon